grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Later!
 We have to deal with being understaffed later.
 First let's get out from under this asshole."

 There was barely enough space in the control room for 4 people.
 They were all breathing each other's air.
-Hemi took a rag from a hook and wiped condensation from the glass faces of the dials and gauges, and then wiped the nervous sweat from his hands with the rag.
+Hemi, in his tweed suit, took a rag from a hook and wiped condensation from the glass faces of the dials and gauges, and then wiped the nervous sweat from his hands with the rag.

 "100 meters."
 Said Gregory.